MartinThoma/MartinThoma.github.io/_posts/2014-12-29-scherzfragen.md

 - Joke
 featured_image: 2012/03/face-grin-fun-joke-thumb.png
 ---

+<div class="info">This is a quick article I had for quite a while as a draft.
+It might not be finished or have other problems, but I still want to share it.</div>

 Um die Antworten der folgenden Scherzfrangen zu erhalten müsst ihr einfach den schwarzen Text markieren.

 <h2>Tierkonferenz</h2>